jhofseth/QED-Vacuum-Thrust-Control/README.md

 ### Installation

 If using Windows 11, uninstall other versions of python if not already using Python Manager, then change the default version as below to 3.12.
 I was using legacy installers and it refused to respect explicit commands to use 3.12 when creating a virtual environment, and using pip, etc., thereafter.
-I even removed path entries for higher versions of python and this solved using the correct version of python, but pip was still using the higher version.
+I even removed path entries for higher versions of python (via Windows key --> type env and hit enter --> select environmental variables and select edit) and this solved using the correct version of python, but *pip was still using the higher version*.
 It is probably possible to do that plus edit the legacy INI, but I did it this way:

 **Install Python Manager** [https://www.python.org/downloads/](https://www.python.org/downloads/)